Ricky-WangProf/Sudoku/Readme.md

 # Sudoku project
-## It can generate different level of sudoku and provide solution to the generated sudoku.
+## This project can generate different level of sudoku and provide solution to the generated sudoku.
 ### You can run it by using MyEclipse, netbean or visual studio code (if you have java extension set up)

-There are four Classes stup for this project:
+There are four Classes setup for this project:
   -Display Class
    -Display Class is used for generating the UI, This class has a nested class called Button, it is used for generating all the button used in the game.
 (INIT, EASY, MEDIUM, HARD)
   -Button Class (nested class inside Display Class)